A Christmas Carol Digital Program

 Production Stage Manager

-Ford’s: More than 30 productions including Mister Lincoln, Silent Sky, Twelve Angry Men, Come From Away, Fly, Parade.
+Ford’s: More than 25 productions including Mister Lincoln, Silent Sky, Twelve Angry Men, Come From Away, Fly, Parade.
 New York: The Green Bird (Julie Taymor), Les Enfants Terribles (Susan Marshall), Yemayá (Twyla Tharp).
-Regional: Kennedy Center: 20 productions including Side Show, Follies, Ragtime, Mame; Shakespeare: 23 productions; Signature: Spunk, Girlfriend, La Cage au Folles.
+Regional: Signature: Spunk, Girlfriend, La Cage aux Folles.
+D.C.-Area: Kennedy Center: 20 productions including Side Show, D.C.-Area: Kennedy Center: 20 productions including Side Show, Follies, Ragtime, Mame; Shakespeare: 23 productions.
 International: Knuffle Bunny: A Cautionary Musical in Bahrain.
 Instructor: University of Mary Washington.
 Training: Mary Washington College.

 Julia Singer